OWASP/owasp-mastg/tools/ios/MASTG-TOOL-0126.md

 !!! warning

     While many package repositories (apt, brew, cargo, ...) have versions of libimobiledevice tools, they are often outdated.
 We recommend compiling the different tools from source for the best results.
+Note that even if your package manager has the latest version based on `-v`, the source code will still be more up-to-date.

 The following tools are part of the libimobiledevice suite: